dstreet/polymod/README.md

 # Polymod

-A library for expressing data models from any number of sources.
+A library for composing data models from any number of sources.

 ## License